hallee9000/figma-icon-automation/README.md

 ![repo-secrets](./imgs/repo-secrets.png)

 #### 6. Setup the Plugin
 Open Figma, right click in canvas and select Plugins -> icon-automation.
 You should fill in the repository URL (it's your forked repository, not example repository) and GitHub token, then click go button.
+Don't push now, we'll be back later.

 ![plugin-settings](./imgs/plugin-settings.png)